-In this seminar we will discuss some of the key concepts that underpin collaborative leadership in public service settings and reflect on what this means for practitioners.
-We will use evidence to explore how leadership effects change around public service reform (PSR) when working within the complex dynamics of public services.
+This seminar discussed some of the key concepts that underpin collaborative leadership in public service settings and reflect on what this means for practitioners. reform (PSR) when working within the complex dynamics of public services.

 What Works Scotland co-director Professor Chris Chapman is taking on a new role as Director of Policy Scotland.